collectd/collectd.github.io/documentation/manpages/collectd-perl.md

 Any such thread will be created and destroyed transparently and on-the-fly.

-    Hence, any plugin has to be thread-safe if it provides several entry points from collectd (i. e. if it registers more than one callback or if a registered callback may be called more than once in parallel).
+    Hence, any plugin has to be thread-safe if it provides several entry points from collectd (i.Â e. if it registers more than one callback or if a registered callback may be called more than once in parallel).
 Please note that no data is shared between threads by default.
 You have to use the **threads::shared** module to do so.

-- Each function name registered with collectd has to be available before the first thread has been created (i. e. basically at compile time).
+- Each function name registered with collectd has to be available before the first thread has been created (i.Â e. basically at compile time).
 This basically means that hacks (yes, I really consider this to be a hack) like `*foo = \&bar; plugin_register (TYPE_READ, "plugin", "foo");` most likely will not work.
 This is due to the fact that the symbol table is not shared